 What is the application fee for the NEET examination?

-Application fee of NEET for General Category students is Rs, 1400.
-Application fee of NEET exam for Reserved categories (SC, ST, OBC, PWD) is Rs, 750.
+The Application fee of NEET 2020 for General Category and OBC students is Rs 1500, for Gen-EWS/OBC-NCL is Rs 1400 and the fee for Reserved categories (SC, ST, PWD) is Rs 800.

 What are the necessary documents required to apply for NEET?

 The following documents are required to apply for NEET exam:

 - A valid ID Proof